7assanQ/GameJam2023/README.md

 ---

 **check how the game looks like**
-- click on the link then click on View raw [gameplay.mp4](media/gameplay.mp4)
+- Click on the link then click on View raw [gameplay.mp4](media/gameplay.mp4)

 ---